pomf/pomf/README.md

 For source code changes, please submit `git-format-patch(1)` formatted patches by email or come talk to us on IRC to merge your branch.
 See "Getting help".
-At this time, we do not use the issue tracker on [git.pantsu.cat](https://git.pantsu.cat/) to track issues/pull requests.
+At this time, we do not use any Git service issue tracking for issues or pull requests due to ethical and technical objections.

 We'd really like if you can take some time to make sure your coding style is consistent with the project.
 Pomf follows [PHP